-- Return international flights, taxes and current fuel surcharges (unless a land only option is selected)
+- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English-speaking National Escort (If your group is 10 or more travellers)
+- English speaking National Escort (if your group is 10 or more passengers) or Local Guides

+- Cambodia visa fees for Australian passport holders (please see visa section below for further information on Vietnam visas)

+- Specialist advice from our experienced travel consultants

+- Comprehensive travel guides

-Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary.

-Classic Tours
+Classic Tours:

-These tours are designed for those who wish to see the iconic sites and magnificent treasures of South East Asia on an excellent value group tour travelling with like-minded people.
+These tours are designed for those who wish to see the iconic sites and magnificent treasures of Southeast Asia on an excellent value group tour whilst travelling with like-minded people.
 The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escorts and Local Guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.